-Click on an individual query to see more detailed information about the individual query in a pop-up window, as shown in Figure 3.8, “MySQL Enterprise Dashboard: Canonical Query Tab for a Query”.
+Click on an individual query to see more detailed information about the individual query in a pop-up window, as shown in Figure 3.8, “MySQL Enterprise Monitor User Interface: Canonical Query Tab for a Query”.
 The available tabs within this window depend on whether you have configured the more detailed query information.
 By default, you see the Canonical Query view.

 You can also view Example Query, which